-What is a very low carb diabetic diet (How many carbs should a diabetic patient eat)?
+What is a Very Low-Carb Diabetic Diet (How many carbs should a diabetic patient eat)?

-Now, when I say very little what I mean by that?
+A very low carbohydrate diet is not the same thing as a keto diet.
+In a very low carbohydrate diet, a diabetic individual can have 15-30 gr of carbs.
+Now, when I say very little what do I mean by that?
 I mean like 20 to 30 grams of carbs per meal.
 And that’s very generous.
 And the reason I say it’s very generous is that you’re really not burning any calories.
 Yes, I know. you may want to eat more.
 That’s the only thing you enjoy nowadays.
 And I understand that but if you want to eat more carbs you’re going to need more medications.
 Sometimes more medications may mean more side effects.
 Yet, we have a lot of ways, especially at SugarMDs.
 We have a variety of ways to help our patients.

 Even if you want to use medications in addition to what you’re already on, then I would suggest you can go up to a maximum of 45 grams of carbs for a woman at that stage.
 You may end up needing insulin as well of course.

-Most people will start a no-carb or very low carb diet but will not be able to sustain it in the long term.
+Most people will start a no-carb or very low-carb diet but will not be able to sustain it in the long term.
 It is better to set reasonable and sustainable goals for daily carbohydrate goals.

 Sometimes, it is very hard to tell these patients not to eat any carbs.
 They’re just not going to listen.
-I’m sure there are some people right now reading this article and saying that oh this doctor is recommending eating a bunch of carbs.
+I’m sure there are some people right now reading this article and saying oh this doctor is recommending eating a bunch of carbs.
 I am glad you may be a very savvy very dedicated very strong-willed person but a lot of people are not like that.
 The bottom line, they are just not going to listen to you unless you give them a reasonable goal.
 So, that’s my job to get my patients motivated.
 I may start with the 45 grams.
 I may get them to the goal and that gives them some motivation.
 Later, we can try to cut their carbs even more.
 Again, that depends on the individual.

 For a woman, my maximum carbohydrate recommendation is 45 grams per meal in a diabetic diet compared to men who can eat up to 75 gr of carbs provided that they are physically active.
 Again, the exact amount depends on you and your lifestyle.
 Most of the time women need fewer calories and fewer carbs than men.

-The basic thing here to understand if you want to keep your blood sugar under control while eating healthy carbs and being physically active.
+The basic thing here is to understand if you want to keep your blood sugar under control while eating healthy carbs and being physically active.
 If you’re not physically active then your goals are down to 15 to 20 grams for women and less than 45 grams for sure for men.
 On the other hand, this goal can be as high as 60 to 75 gr of carbs per meal for men who are very very active.